TrellixVulnTeam/cpython-computation_QTB2/README.md

 See also
 Python/C API Reference Manual
 The details of Python’s C interface are given in this manual.
 A great deal of necessary information can be found here.

-1.1.
-Very High Level Embedding
-The simplest form of embedding Python is the use of the very high level interface.
-This interface is intended to execute a Python script without needing to interact with the application directly.
-This can for example be used to perform some operation on a file.

 #define PY_SSIZE_T_CLEAN
 #include <Python.h>